 What Causes Turnips to Crack?

 Turnips prefer full sun exposure in fertile, deep, well drained soils.
-Turnips are started from seed 2-3 weeks before the last frost of the season.
-Soil temps should be at least 40 F. (4 C).
-Seeds will germinate best at 60-85 F. (15-29 C) and will take seven to 10 days.
+Turnips are started from seed two to three weeks before the last frost of the season.
+Soil temps should be at least 40 degrees F. (4 C.).
+Seeds will germinate best at 60 to 85 degrees F. (15-29 C.) and will take seven to ten days.

-So what causes cracked roots on turnip?
-Temperatures of over 85 F. (29 C.) can affect turnips, yet they tolerate low temperatures quite well.
+So what causes cracked roots on turnips?
+Temperatures of over 85 degrees F. (29 C.) can affect turnips, yet they tolerate low temperatures quite well.
 Regular irrigation is a must for the most palatable turnip growth.
 A drip system would be ideal and mulching around the plants will also aid in moisture conservation.
-Turnip plants will need 1-2 inches per week depending upon the weather, of course.
+Turnip plants will need 1 to 2 inches (2.5-5 cm.) per week depending upon the weather, of course.

 Balanced fertility is also a factor regarding the splitting of turnip roots.
-Feed the plants ¼ cup per 10 feet of row with a nitrogen based fertilizer (21-0-0), six weeks after the seedlings first emerge.
+Feed the plants ¼ cup (50 g.) per 10 feet (3 m.) of row with a nitrogen based fertilizer (21-0-0) six weeks after the seedlings first emerge.
 Sprinkle the fertilizer around the base of the plants and water it in to encourage rapid plant growth.

 So there you have it.
 How to fix turnip cracking couldn’t be easier.
 Simply avoid water or fertilizer stress.
 Mulch to cool the soil, conserve water, and control weeds and you should have crack free turnip roots about two to three weeks after the first fall frost.